mvrzan/salesforce-einstein-personalization-llm/README.md

 2. Set the type to `Recommendations`
 3. Create a Personalization Point called `recsEP1`
 4. Select the newly created Personalization Schema

+#### Heroku Integration

+For the details on how to enable Heroku Integration, please follow the following [guide](https://devcenter.heroku.com/articles/getting-started-heroku-integration?singlepage=true).

+> WARNING: The Heroku AppLink is currently in pilot.
+The products offered as part of the pilot aren’t intended for production use and are considered as a Beta Service and are subject to the Beta Services terms at https://www.salesforce.com/company/legal/agreements.jsp.

 #### Prompt